-Brush up on your Tagalog with these old and deep Tagalog words.
+Brush up on your Tagalog with these so-called old Tagalog words.
 In this article are more than 20 Filipino words that aren't colloquially used nowadays but still comes in handy when learning the Filipino language.

-Let's have some fun learning Tagalog, the language of the Philippines, with over 20 hip and Filipino millineal slang words.
-Even outdated Filipino slang are in this list of Tagalog slang words.
+Let's have some fun learning Tagalog, the language of the Philippines, with more than 30 slang words commonly used by hip Filipino millennials.
+Even a outdated terms are included in this list of Tagalog slang words.

 Nuno, Filipino term for goblin while nuno sa punso pertains to where it resides, the mound (punso).
 Some believe "it's just an ant anthill."
 What about you?